Voltage Transformer (Three-Phase)

 Details

-The inductance value used when the transformer is operating in the saturation zone.
+The value of the inductance used when the transformer is operating in the saturation zone.

 Dependencies

-To use this parameter, set the parameter Magnetization inductance parameterized by to the value of Single saturation point
+To use this parameter, set for the parameter Magnetization inductance parameterized by meaning Single saturation point.

 |